kainisoft/augment-chat/docs/server/error-logging.md

 ## Implementation Details

-The `ErrorLoggerService` is implemented in the common library and is automatically registered in the `CommonModule`.
+The `ErrorLoggerService` is implemented in the logging library and is automatically registered in the `LoggingModule`.
 It uses the `LoggingService` internally but provides a more structured approach to error logging.